-- Insurance risk (Underwriting Risk Life & Health);
+- Insurance Risk (Underwriting Risk Life & Health);

-- Market Risk:
+- Market Risk;

-- Credit Risk (Counterparty default);
+- Credit Risk (Counterparty Default);

 - Liquidity Risk; and

 - Operational Risk.

-Liquidity risk is not a risk module in the Standard Formula but is considered under Solvency II Pillar 2 capital assessments.
-For AIG Life, liquidity risk is monitored and managed by Finance and reported to the Investment Committee where market risk is discussed.
+Liquidity risk is not a risk module in the Standard Formula but is considered under ORSA stress testing scenarios and assessments.
+For AIG Life, liquidity risk is monitored and managed by the Company's Finance function, overseen by the CFO, and reported to the Investment Committee where market risk is discussed.

-AIG LIFE 2018 SOLVENCY CAPITAL REQUIREMENT BY MODULE
+AIG LIFE 2020 SOLVENCY CAPITAL REQUIREMENT BY MODULE

-The Solvency Capital Requirement for AIG Life as at 31st December 2018 was analysed into the key components shown in the chart below.
-As can be seen in the chart below which shows SCR by Risk Module, Life and Health (Insurance) risks are the dominant risks of the solvency capital requirement with Life Risk accounting for 44% of the SCR at 31st December 2018 with Health Risk accounting for 22%.
+The Solvency Capital Requirement for AIG Life as at 31 December 2020 was analysed into the key components shown in the chart below.
+As can be seen in the chart below which shows the SCR split by Risk Module, Life and Health (Insurance) risks are the dominant risks of the solvency capital requirement with Life Risk accounting for 36% of the SCR at 31 December 2020 with Health Risk accounting for 28%.